top of page

 Methods

-• Design: Systematic review and meta-analysis (Level III evidence base).
+• Design/level of evidence: Systematic review and meta-analysis (Level III evidence base).

 • Search window: 1995–January 2025 (PRISMA-compliant).